2025 Shows & Events

 About Me

-Proudly Scottish ceramics artist/maker born in Falkirk, Scotland now living in beautiful Washington state, USA; wife, daughter, sister; bee helper (as “keeping” wild things is largely impossible); protector and best friend to Pearl, my rescue dog, & two spoiled cats; lover of nature & wilderness; organic gardener & chicken raiser; animal rescuer; fierce advocate for kindness & living with intention; believer in the magic of storytelling & Scottish folklore; impossible dreamer & relentless fighter in the face of challenge & adversity; compassionate spirit, humbly seeking to spark a little light, hope, joy, & inspiration wherever I can
+Ceramic artist born in Falkirk, Scotland and now living in beautiful Washington state, USA; bee helper (as “keeping” wild things is largely impossible); protector and best friend to Pearl, my rescue dog, & two spoiled cats; lover of nature & wilderness; organic gardener & chicken raiser; animal rescuer; fierce advocate for kindness & living with intention; believer in the magic of storytelling & Scottish folklore; impossible dreamer & relentless fighter in the face of challenge & adversity; compassionate spirit, humbly seeking to spark a little light, hope, joy, & inspiration wherever I can

 About the Bothy